 Here are just a few tools we recommend:

-- Trello9 or Asana10 for organizing tasks and ensuring employee productivity
+• Trello, Monday, or Asana for organizing tasks and ensuring employee productivity

 Prioritize team building and socialization

-Whether it's a virtual office book club, online happy hours, or monthly in-person meet-ups, there are countless ways to ensure your employees have a sense of belonging and personal connection with the people they see on their screens every day.
+Whether it's a virtual office book club, online happy hours, or monthly in-person meet-ups, there are countless ways to ensure your employees have a sense of belonging and personal connection with the people they see on their screens daily.

 Implement employee benefits that work for everyone

-Finally, remote workers want benefits as much as employees working in a physical office.
-With the Great Resignation encouraging employees to quit unfulfilling jobs, employee benefits are more important than ever for keeping your current employees and attracting new remote candidates.
+Finally, remote teams want benefits as much as employees working in a physical office.
+In a tight labor market, employee benefits are essential for keeping your current employees and attracting new remote candidates.

-Luckily, there are many ways to offer benefits to remote workers and keep your workforce happy and improve employee retention, such as personalized benefits.
+Luckily, there are many ways to offer benefits to remote workers that improve job satisfaction and employee retention, such as personalized benefits.

 How to offer a health benefit for remote workers

 Health insurance is one of the most important benefits you can offer to your employees.
-According to our 2022 Employee Benefits Survey Report, 89% of remote workers value health benefits compared to 86% of employees in an office environment.
+According to our 2024 Employee Benefits Survey Report, 92% of remote workers value health benefits.

 However, remote workforces require health benefits that work in their location and with their local healthcare providers.
 You'll want to ensure your health benefits can work for various needs.

-There is a simple way to achieve this.
-A health reimbursement arrangement (HRA) is an IRS-approved and employer-funded health benefit that allows you to reimburse your employees for their qualifying medical expenses.
+There’s a simple way to achieve this.
+A health reimbursement arrangement (HRA) is an IRS-approved and employer-funded health benefit that allows you to reimburse your employees for their qualifying medical expenses, including premiums for the individual health insurance policies they choose.

-A QSEHRA is an excellent option for remote or hybrid teams that's designed specifically for organizations with fewer than 50 full-time equivalent employees (FTEs).
+A QSEHRA is an excellent option for small hybrid or remote teams.
+It’s designed specifically for organizations with fewer than 50 full-time equivalent employees (FTEs).

 If you have more than 50 FTEs, an ICHRA allows you to provide a personalized health benefit to your remote workforce.
-Employers can divide their employees into different classes and offer a unique allowance amount for each class so remote-working employees can afford a plan from their state's local or government marketplace.
+Employers can divide their employees into different classes and offer a unique allowance amount for each class so remote-working employees can afford a quality plan from their state or federal Health Insurance Marketplace in their geographic area.

-A QSEHRA or an ICHRA is the ideal health benefit for remote employers with a diverse workforce scattered across the country because your employees can get reimbursed for their individual health insurance premiums, allowing them to choose the best plan for their needs and their location.
+A QSEHRA or an ICHRA is the ideal health benefit for remote employers with a diverse workforce scattered across the country.
+You can reimburse your employees for their individual health insurance premiums, allowing them to choose the best plan for their needs and location.

 Offer stipends and perks to employees

 Another option for employee benefits is through monthly fringe benefits or perk stipends.
-Perk stipends are fixed allowances provided to employees to help cover expenses.
+Stipends are fixed allowances provided to employees to help cover various expenses.

 In states like California, where remote work expense reimbursements are required, a remote work stipend can help you reimburse employees for their remote work costs while staying compliant with state laws.

 These taxable stipends are easy to administer to employees across the country.
 This is because fringe benefits and perks typically don't have the same compliance requirements as tax-free benefits.
-However, most fringe benefits are considered taxable income and must be reported on an employee's W-2.
+However, the IRS considers most fringe benefits a taxable income, and you must report them on an employee's W-2.

 Conclusion

 Ready to revamp your benefits package for remote work?
 PeopleKeep can help.
-With our benefits administration software, you can offer personalized benefits such as HRAs and employee stipends without the hassle.
-We'll help you care for your remote workers so you can focus on growing your business.
+With our HRA administration software, you can offer personalized health benefits without the hassle.
+We'll help you care for your remote workers' health so you can focus on growing your business.

 Schedule a call with a personalized benefits advisor today!